essdot/iexpect/README.md

     iexpect({ a: 1, b: 2 }).toHaveProperty('a').and.toHaveProperty('b');
     iexpect([1, 2].concat([3, 4])).toDeepEqual([1, 2, 3, 4]);

 iexpect is tested with [mocha](http://visionmedia.github.io/mocha/) and [chai](http://chaijs.com/).
-Grunt tasks are provided for building, concat/minifying, running tests, etc. Browserify is used to resolve the node modules into a single script.
+Gulp tasks are provided for preparing scripts.
+Browserify is used to resolve the node modules into a single script for running the specs in the browser.

 ## Functionality